-Figure 18 visualizes the AFM instance to be deployed into the Finnish pilot in the phase 2.
+Figure 18 visualizes the AFM instance that was deployed into the Finnish pilot in the phase 2 and updated in phase 3.

 Figure 18.
 Functional view of the AFM instantiation in the Finnish pilot.

 The AFM module instance is configured to optimize the flexibility obtained from the heating system.
 It consists of single controller, called Heating controller, and the common Energy Planner component.
 The Digital Twin Repository consist of four types of models, including District heating baseline model, Electricity baseline model, Heating system model and Indoor temperature model.
 The Weather forecast interface provides interface for Finnish Meteorological Institute (FMI) weather forecast service.
 The Resource Abstraction Interface is implemented as an oBIX Database with mappings to the BEMS and interfaces to receive weather and CO2 emissions data.